-- Undertaking an approved external course aligned to the curriculum: this includes an appropriate course enabling the F2 doctor to meet the curriculum requirement to "deliver standardised CPR in adults" and "manage a cardiac arrest by working with a multidisciplinary team in and emergency situation" (unless already completed in F1) and occasionally other activity intended to support FP doctors achieve their curriculum outcomes. - Sitting an examination aligned to their future career intention noting that study leave should only be approved for time to sit the exam, not time for preparation/revision.
+- Undertaking an approved external course aligned to the curriculum: this includes an appropriate course enabling the F2 doctor to meet the curriculum requirement to "deliver standardised CPR in adults" and "manage a cardiac arrest by working with a multidisciplinary team in and emergency situation" (unless already completed in F1) and occasionally other activity intended to support FP doctors achieve their curriculum outcomes. - Sitting an examination aligned to their future career intention.